 Recycling & Waste Minimization

-As one of the largest recyclers in Stark County, Kent State Stark students, faculty and staff recycled more than 62 tons of paper, plastic, aluminum and glass for the 2012-13 FY, as reported by the Stark County Regional Planning Commission.
+As one of the largest recyclers in Stark County, the Kent State Stark community recycles more than 62 tons of paper, plastic, aluminum and glass each year, as reported by the Stark County Regional Planning Commission.
 Each campus office and public space has recycling containers.
 Read more.